petertodd/replace-by-fee-tools/README.md

     ./bump-fee.py <txid>

-Increases the fee on a transaction by double-spending it with a second transaction paying the same (non-wallet) outputs.
+Increases the fee on a transaction by double-spending it with a second transaction paying the original recipients.
 The change output will have its value reduced to make the fee higher, and there may be additional inputs added if the original inputs weren't enough.

 Double Spend